nghia-nguyenhuu/nghia-nguyenhuu.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Figure 1.
-Transmission of single-layer grating at normal incidence and Figure 2 Transmission of double-layered grating at normal incidence
+    Transmission of a single-layer grating in Figure 1 and of a double-layer grating in Figure 2
 </div>

 Another publication, “Color filters featuring high transmission efficiency